zjc19891106/ChatroomUIKit/README.md

    ├─ Resource                       // Image or localize file.
    ├─ Component                      // UI module containing specific business.
 Some functional UI components in chat room UIKit.
    │  ├─ Room                        // Container of all chat room subviews.
-   │  ├─ Chat                        // The barrage component and bottom functional area in the chat room.
+   │  ├─ Chat                        // The chat component and bottom functional area in the chat room.
-   │  ├─ Gift                        // Components such as the gift barrage area and gift container in the chat room.
+   │  ├─ Gift                        // Components such as the gift area and gift container in the chat room.
    │  └─ Input                       // Input components in chat rooms such as emoticons.
    └─ Core
       ├─ UIKit                       // Some common UIKit components and custom components.